One of the first things you’ll grow to dislike, once your travel for longer than your standard two-week vacation, are banking regulations.

 So plan your withdrawal strategy accordingly to avoid fees.
 It’s also a good idea to keep a reasonable amount on hand, safely tucked away at home.
 You never know when you might need to get out of a jam quickly should an emergency come up, as it’s not easy to get a hold of a significant sum quickly.

-Also, check out my Pinterest page about Antigua Guatemala, one of the prettiest colonial cities in the world and latest digital nomad destination I’m trying out.
+Check out my Pinterest page about Antigua Guatemala, one of the prettiest Spanish colonial cities in the world.